jhpyle/docassemble/docs.md

 advice, which the user would see the next time they log in.

-Using the [Background Tasks] features, you can have your interviews do things on the server at times other than times when the user presses a button to advance to a new page.
+Using the [Background Tasks] features, you can have your interviews do things on the server at times other than when the user presses a button to advance to a new page.
 Time-intensive tasks can run in the [background].
-The interview can [evaluate user input] before the user submits it.
+The interview can [evaluate user input] before the user clicks the Continue button.
 Interviews can do things [when the user is not logged in], like send a reminder [e-mail] to a user about a deadline as the date approaches.

 **docassemble** is a multi-purpose platform, but it is particularly designed for [Legal Applications], and has special functionality for